THE OAK HILLS - DINGOLFING EXCHANGE PROGRAM

 Welcome to the official American web presence of the Cultural Exchange Program between Oak Hills High School and Gymnasium Dingolfing in Germany!
 The aim of this website is to inform Oak Hills students and parents about this valuable exchange and to encourage them to take part in this unique program.
 Information regarding how the program works, the town of Dingolfing, the trip to Germany, the rules and regulations of the program, and FAQs can be found by clicking on the links above.
 The success of this exchange is completely thanks to the wonderful OHHS families who host 25 guests every September!

-The goal of the Oak Hills Dingolfing Exchange program is to expose students to life in Germany as it is today.
+Our mission is to expose students to life in present-day Germany.
 During our time in Germany, students will undertake a program that includes the following activities:

 - visits with the Landrat and the mayor

 - a tour of the town of Dingolfing